Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 ---
-### Cloud Environment
+## Cloud Environment
 ---

-We will execute everythin on the cloud environment.
+We will execute everything on the cloud environment.
 We have to prepare the VM.
 The best OS for this project is Linux.